crawsible/opsfilegen/README.md

 Generates an opsfile from the diff between two bosh manifests.

 ### Intentional Limitations
 * Will not parse YAML matrices (arrays that have at least one array as an element).
-In practice this rarely exists in bosh manifests.
+In practice this rarely exists in BOSH manifests, and it's probably fair to call this an antipattern.

 ### Temporary Limitations
 * *Extremely* hackday code.
 A single integration test; one big main.go.